vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/assets/docs/testing.md

 **Instinctive blueprint**

-- Intuitive icons were chosen to convey typical functions of a webapp, such as padlock, heart, bag, user, magnifying glass for search, etc.
+- Intuitive icons were chosen to convey typical functions of a web app, such as padlock, heart, bag, user, magnifying glass for search, etc.
 - Toasts give shoppers in-app messages to confirm user-performed actions.

 **Responsive design**